 Any member in good standing may make nominations.
 Nominees must be members in good standing who have participated in NCDA activities, including the committees, Board of Directors, or other work groups within NCDA.

-The nomination will be in writing to the chairperson of the Nomination Committee (Past President) and shall include:
+Each member may only apply for one office each election cycle.
+The nomination will be in writing to the chairperson of the Nomination Committee (Past President) via a completed Nominations Application Form.